m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 # Internet Worms

 ## Types of Viruses and Worm Overview
-A **virus** is an “infection” of an existing program that results in the modification of the original program’s behavior.
+A **virus** is an "infection" of an existing program that results in the modification of the original program’s behavior.

 A **worm** is code that propagates and replicates itself across the network.